 Enjoy beautiful views from Mangle Point on Fernandina Island

 One of the most popular attractions on Fernandina Island is an area known as Mangle Point.
 The area provides some fantastic snorkeling and diving opportunities.
-You can also enjoy a trail walk to see some fantastic views.
-Enjoy spotting sea turtles, pelicans, rays, penguins, and giant tortoises.
+See fantastic views and enjoy spotting sea turtles, pelicans, rays and penguins.
 You can also spot flightless cormorants on the shoreline.

 Things to do on • Sombrero Chino Island